nmbiyu/ticketing/README.md

   * Use the local build config and comment out the googleCloudBuild config.
   * Update all image names to use the naming convention 'us.gcr.io/ticketing-dev-379109/<serviceName>', e.g 'us.gcr.io/ticketing-dev-379109/auth'.
     This should be done in the deployment files as well. ticketing-dev-379109 is the cluster ID in Google Cloud.
     It may change if we destroy the cluster and create it afresh.
+Run the following command to update the deployment files.
+    * `./configure-deployment-context gcp`

 ## Running the application